UPDATE: Where are Tulare County’s evacuation orders/warnings?

 Porterville

-North and south bank of the Tule River from Westwood Street east to the Plano Bridge.
+North bank of the Tule River from Parkwest St, east to Hwy 65, as well as the north and south banks of the Tule River from Hwy 65, east to the Plano Bridge.

 The order does not include Highway 190 or the residents and businesses along Highway 190 from Road 284 to the Schafer Dam.